You are here

 • Seek information from university Extension specialists and other agencies that work with the industry you are planning to enter.

 Once you have the industry information, you should develop a plan of action to attract customers.
 Develop a plan to advertise and promote the enterprise.
 If you want to target people in your local area as clients, your advertising budget may be relatively inexpensive using local newspapers and magazines.
-However, if you want to attract regional or national clientele, the costs of advertisement will, of course, be higher.
-Advertising will be most effective once you determine the type of enterprise and have thought about how to describe and illustrate what you are offering potential clientele.
-What is unique about your enterprise, and what other attractions or amenities are in the area where your enterprise is located that would be of interest to people who would travel to visit your enterprise?
-Websites are now a great way to advertise but will require consideration of what you can illustrate and communicate to potential clientele, what you have to offer, and how that information can be shared through a website.
+However, if you want to attract regional or national clients, the costs of advertisement will, of course, be higher.
+Advertising will be most effective once you determine the type of enterprise and have thought about how to describe and illustrate what you are offering potential clients.
+What is unique about your enterprise, and what other attractions or amenities are located near your enterprise that would be of interest to people willing to travel to your enterprise?
+Websites are now a great way to advertise but will require consideration of what you can illustrate and communicate to potential clients, what you have to offer, and how that information can be shared through a website.
 Consider the following factors:

 • What type of customer will the enterprise target?